Koromix/rygel/web/koffi.dev/pages/input.md

 Many C libraries use some kind of object-oriented API, with a pair of functions dedicated to create and delete objects.
 An obvious example of this can be found in stdio.h, with the opaque `FILE *` pointer.
 You can open and close files with `fopen()` and `fclose()`, and manipule the opaque pointer with other functions such as `fread()` or `ftell()`.

 In Koffi, you can manage this with opaque types.
 Declare the opaque type with `koffi.opaque(name)`, and use a pointer to this type either as a return type or some kind of [output parameter](output) (with a double pointer).

+> [!NOTE]
+> Opaque types **have changed in version 2.0, and again in version 2.1**.
+>
+> In Koffi 1.x, opaque handles were defined in a way that made them usable directly as parameter and return types, obscuring the underlying pointer.
+>
+> Now, you must use them through a pointer, and use an array for output parameters.
+This is shown in the example below (look for the call to `ConcatNewOut` in the JS part), and is described in the section on [output parameters](output).
+>
+> In addition to this, you should use `koffi.opaque()` (introduced in Koffi 2.1) instead of `koffi.handle()` which is deprecated, and will be removed eventually in Koffi 3.0.
+>
+> Consult the [migration guide](migration) for more information.

 The full example below implements an iterative string builder (concatenator) in C, and uses it from Javascript to output a mix of Hello World and FizzBuzz.
 The builder is hidden behind an opaque type, and is created and destroyed using a pair of C functions: `ConcatNew` (or `ConcatNewOut`) and `ConcatFree`.